devexp-pro/reface/docs/partial.md

-# Islands
+# Partials

-Islands architecture in Reface allows creating interactive components with minimal JavaScript.
+Partials architecture in Reface allows creating interactive components with minimal JavaScript.

 ## Basic Concepts

-### What is an Island?
+### What is an Partial?

-An island is an isolated interactive component that:
+An partial is an isolated interactive component that:

 - Renders on the server
 - Hydrates independently